 - if Ganttic displays the tasks that are not assigned to resources,

-- how Ganttic displays the placeholders (the tasks that aren't meeting the filter criteria of the view),
+- how Ganttic displays the placeholders (the tasks which don’t meet the filter criteria of the View),

 - if and how to display the resource availability;